Jack O'Dell: Expulsion from the SCLC

-Later life and death
+Later years

+O'Dell was associate editor of Freedomways—an African-American leftist political and cultural journal—from its inception in 1961 to its demise in 1985.
+He regularly wrote editorials and essays for Freedomways.
+Many of his contributions to the journal were anthologized in a 2012 collection, Climbin' Jacob's Ladder: The Black Freedom Movement Writings of Jack O'Dell.

-O'Dell wrote as an associate editor for Freedomways, an African-American political journal, from its beginning in 1961 to its end in 1985.
-He served on the National Coordinating Committee to End the War in Vietnam from 1965 to 1972.
-He then served as a student mentor for Institute for Community Leadership and the Jack O'Dell Education Center in King County, Washington.
-O'Dell worked closely with Jesse Jackson as a senior foreign policy advisor to the "Jesse Jackson for President" campaign in 1984.
-He also worked with Jackson as an international affairs consultant to the National Rainbow Coalition.
-He served as chairman of the board of the Pacifica Foundation, which operates the listener-sponsored Pacifica Radio Network, from 1977 to 1997.
+From 1965 to 1972, he served on the National Coordinating Committee to End the War in Vietnam.
+He was also a student mentor at the Institute for Community Leadership and at the Jack O'Dell Education Center in King County, Washington.

+To deepen his global understanding, O'Dell travelled to South Africa, Palestine, and Central America in the 1970s and 1980s.
+He worked closely with Jesse Jackson as a senior foreign policy advisor to the "Jesse Jackson for President" campaign in 1984, and as an international affairs consultant to the National Rainbow Coalition.
+From 1977 to 1997, O'Dell was chairman of the board of the Pacifica Foundation that operates the listener-sponsored Pacifica Radio Network.
+He taught courses on colonialism and U.S. history at the Antioch Graduate School of Education in Washington, D.C.
 He was also affiliated with the Committees of Correspondence for Democracy and Socialism.

-He lived with his wife, Jane Power, in Vancouver, British Columbia, Canada.
-In later life he was active in mentoring new generations of political activists—as well as historians of the Civil Rights Movement—in the Pacific Northwest.
+In his later years, O'Dell and his wife Jane Power lived in Vancouver, British Columbia.
+He was active in mentoring new generations of political activists—as well as historians of the Civil Rights era—in the Pacific Northwest.

-A documentary film was made about O'Dell called The Issue of Mr. O'Dell (2018) that was directed and produced by Rami Katz.
+In 2018 a short documentary film, The Issue of Mr. O'Dell, was made about his life.
+It was directed and produced by Rami Katz.

-O'Dell died of a stroke on October 31, 2019 at the age of 96.
+O'Dell died of a stroke on October 31, 2019, at the age of 96.